Water-my-plant1/back-end/README.md

   ** Headers Required **
   *
    * Authentication = token

+Creates a plant of the currently authenticated user.

 Token is provided when loggin in on a registered user.
 Returns the created plant